ydkmlt84/Maintainerr_docs/docs/Installation.md

 2. This is defined as `host:container`.

 ??? note "Development Images"
-        `ghcr.io/jorenn92/maintainerr:main` for the develop branch
+    - `ghcr.io/jorenn92/maintainerr:main` for the develop branch

-        `jorenn92/maintainerr:develop` for the Docker Hub development image
+    - `jorenn92/maintainerr:develop` for the Docker Hub development image.

 Save your docker-compose.yml file.
 Then, while in the directory where your docker-compose file exists, start all services defined in your Compose file: